-Command Flag - All cars

-Come to a complete stop pulling to the side of the track where you can see the next flag station

-Mobil Mobil 1

-Do NOT slam on your brakes

-Do NOT drive past the current station to see the next station DO check your mirrors to make sure the car behind sees the flag also

-Pull to the side of the track to give rescue vehicles room Wait for instructions from Flagging Officials or Pace Car before moving
+- 1. Come to a complete stop to the side of the track where you can see the next flag station - Do NOT slam on your brakes - Do NOT drive past the current station to see the next station - DO check your mirrors to make sure the car behind sees the flag - 1.
+Pull to the side of the track to give rescue vehicles room - Wait for instructions from Flagging Officials or Pace Car before moving

-YELLOW/RED

-Advisory Flag - All cars
+DEBRIS

-There is debris on the track surface:
+- 1. There is debris on the track surface:

 - Water

 - Oil or Anti-freeze

 - Car parts

 - Rocks/Dirt

 - Critter remains

-Remember, when this flag is taken down it does not mean the condition no longer exists.
+2. Remember, when this flag is taken down it does not mean the condition no longer exists